 Old Gavia Road is a short section of the famous climb to the Passo di Gavia.
 It's an old road near the abyss.
 It’s now quite washed out with large stones and in places where the railing was missing it had been replaced with strings.
 Despite the fact that there is a driving ban, the barriers on both sides have disappeared.

-Located in the Lombardy region, in Italy, the old road runs along one of the most famous tunnels in the Alps, on the south side of the pass.
+Located in the Lombardy region, in Italy, the old road (50 meters long only) runs along one of the most famous tunnels in the Alps, on the south side of the pass.
 Located 3 kms from top is truly terrifying.
 Dark, steep, gravelly, scary.
 The tunnel is long and very dark.
 The tunnel is unlit and essentially pitch black inside.
 The darkness is disorienting, and the tunnel is pitched at a 9% grade.
 Both combine to make the thru passage a memorable experience.
 Sometimes the tunnel is a trap of the local police because there is often a speed limit of 30 km/h which is naturally often ignored by motorbikes.
 Unfortunately sometimes there is a radar control at the beginning of the lower side of the tunnel – which can be quite expensive.

 The old road was bypassed by the much-feared tunnel.
 The gradient along this bypass is pretty steep.
 There’s a memorial for a military truck that fell off the road in 1954 killing 20 or so young soldiers.
 Collapsed cliff roads replaced by tunnels are a fairly common thing in the Alps, but they are usually fenced off, and this one is open.